projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

 - cat
 - Or the classic right-click (two-finger click on a Mac)

-This is all done within your VS Code window either inside the Integrated Terminal or the file manager pop
+This is all done within your VS Code window either inside the Integrated Terminal or the file manager popout.
+Let's create the classic *hello_world.py* file one more time so that we can push it up to the repository.
+You can use any of the above methods for creating and editing the file, or you can use the following commands:
+`cat <<EOF>> hello_world.py`
+then in the prompt:
+`print("Hello World!")`
+and to close the prompt:
+`EOF`

 <div ><h3>Updating Your Remote Repository</h3></div>
 Updating the remote repository is best practice for a couple reasons: